Scientists in Reproductive Endocrinology SIG

 Andrée completed her Doctor of Philosophy degree at the University of Toronto in 2009, where she studied the molecular mechanisms that regulate how stem cells generate neurons, astrocytes and oligodendrocytes (the three main cell types in the brain) during fetal brain development, and how perturbations in these early events can lead to neurological and cognitive dysfunction later in life.
 In her ensuing postdoctoral studies at the Hospital for Sick Children, she investigated molecular mechanisms that promote the maintenance of neural stem cells from embryogenesis to adulthood.

-She joined the CReATe Fertility Centre research team in 2010 as the Director of Stem Cell Research, and established teams to investigate the potential of human umbilical cord perivascular cells for regenerative therapy, focusing largely on cardiovascular, neurovascular as well as reproductive medicine applications.
-She currently leads a team investigating stem cell-based strategies for male and female fertility preservation, collaborates on multiple projects in embryology, ovarian biology, andrology as well clinical research, and coordinates research training, outreach and capacity building programs at the CReATe Fertility Centre.
-She is co-chair of CReATe’s Leadership and Partnership committee and a member of the Ethics committee.
-She frequently participates in peer-review for funding organizations and scientific journals, and has authored greater than 15 publications and 75 conference abstracts.
+Andrée joined the CReATe Fertility Centre research team in 2010 as the Director of Stem Cell Research and established teams to investigate the potential of human umbilical cord perivascular cells for regenerative therapy, focusing largely on cardiovascular, neurovascular as well as reproductive medicine applications.
+She is currently the Senior Director of Research Programs at the CReATe Fertility Centre.
+Her research interests are focused on stem cell-based strategies for male and female fertility preservation.
+She has co-authored 14 original research articles, a book chapter and 3 invited reviews.